mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

 described later in the sections that follow.

 ![TangoJS Panel application's main view.
-](../figures/images/03-tangojs-panel-01-fixed.png){#fig:03-tangojs-panel-01 width=50%}
+](../figures/images/03-tangojs-panel-01-fixed.png){#fig:03-tangojs-panel-01 width=70%}

 ## TangoJS from developer's perspective

-TangoJS framework it targeting software developers as its end users.
+TangoJS framework is targeting software developers as its end users.
 Most of the time the developers interact either with the Core module or the Web Components module.
 The Connector module is an implementation detail transparent to the developers and its configuration depends on environment.

-TangoJS has been designed to *minimize dependencies on third party code* and use the *recent web standards*, like HTML5, CSS Level 3 modules or ECMAScript 2016.
+TangoJS has been designed to *minimize dependencies on third party code* and to use the *recent web standards*, like HTML5, CSS Level 3 modules or ECMAScript 2016.
 The standard solutions rarely become deprecated.
 Instead, they evolve gradually, which makes easy to keep the project up-to-date.
 These technologies